hbctraining/DGE_workshop_salmon/lessons/04_DGE_DESeq2_analysis.md

 <img src="../img/deseq_mean_vs_variance.png" width="600">

-**To accurately identify DE genes, DESeq2 needs to account for the relationship between the variance and mean.** Instead of using variance as the measure of variation in the data (since variance corresponds to gene expression level), it uses a measure of variation called dispersion, which accounts for a gene's variance for a given mean expression level.
+**To accurately identify DE genes, DESeq2 needs to account for the relationship between the variance and mean.**

+Instead of using variance as the measure of variation in the data (*since variance corresponds to the gene expression level*), it uses a measure of variation called **dispersion, which accounts for a gene's variance and mean expression level**.
 Dispersion is calculated by `Var = μ + α*μ^2`, where `α` represents the dispersion (`Var` = variance, and `μ` = mean) with the relationship:

 | | Effect on dispersion |
 |:---:|:---:|